fabiommendes/boxed/README.rst

 =================

 The sandbox is spawned as a different Python interpreter using the python_boxed executable which is created during installation.
-This is just a copy of the regular interpreter with the Linux SETUID capability enabled.
+This is just a copy of the regular interpreter with Linux's SETUID capability enabled.
 This simple technique allows a process to change its UID during execution, which enable it to drop its privileges early during execution.

 This might remember the infamous SUID bit.
 SUID executables allows an user to spawn program that starts its life with super user permissions and (hopefully) drop them as soon as possible while keeping only the permissions necessary for it to run.
 The classical example is a webserver.
-Only the super user can listen to port 80 (or any other lower ports), thus the webserver must start its life as root and quickly drop all privileges but that of communicating in the desired ports.
+Only the super user can listen to port 80 (or any other lower ports), thus the webserver must start its life as root and quickly drop all privileges but those necessary to communicate in the desired ports.

 Linux capabilities is a fine-grained version of the SUID bit.
-We can grant very specific privileges to any program.
+We can grant very specific super user privileges to a program.
 The boxed library uses a Python interpreter with the SETUID capability which grant us only the permission of changing the UID of a process.
 Even if the process escalates its privileges to run with UID=0 (the super user), none of the other permissions are